-All the dates we offer are set at a good time for this programme.
+All the dates we offer are set at a good time for this program.
 The 'best time' will depend on your personal preferences.
 The weather is cooler in April and early May, nature is greener and flowers are more abundant but the sea is colder.
 June is warmer but things start to dry out.
-In the autumn the sea is at its best but after the long dry summer there are very few flowers.
+In the autumn the sea is at its best but after the long dry summer, there are very few flowers.
 Here is a good link to explain the weather in Crete.

 I am not a good walker.
 Can I still come?

 If you don't walk at all you will miss a lot of what we offer but we can find you some alternatives.
 Most of the walks are reasonably short but the walk to the village of Samaria (and return of course) on the second day is quite long (about 5 hours walking time).
 The terrain is stony and some basic fitness is necessary.